 Samsung Galaxy S22 vs. iPhone 13 price and availability

 It's when you start adding storage that things get interesting.
-A 256GB iPhone 13 costs $899 while the 512GB model increases the price to $1,099.
-The 256GB Galaxy S22 only costs an additional $50 over the base model price, so you can upgrade your storage for less with Samsung.
-Of course, there's no 512GB Galaxy S22 model, so if you need to max out capacity, Apple's your only choice.
+A 256GB iPhone 13 costs $799 while the 512GB model increases the price to $999.
+The 256GB Galaxy S22 only costs an additional $50 over the base model price, but with Apple's iPhone 13 price cut, the 256GB iPhone 13 is now cheaper than Samsung's offering.
+And since there's no 512GB Galaxy S22 model, you have to turn to the iPhone if you want to max out capacity.

 Samsung Galaxy S22 vs. iPhone 13 design